janpetzold/az305-learning/README.md

 - Azure role-based access control authorization for management group operations isn't enabled by default.
 - By default, all new subscriptions are placed under the root management group.
 - 10,000 management groups can be supported in a single directory.
-- A management group tree can support up to six levels of depth.
-This limit doesn't include the root level or the subscription level.
 - Each management group and subscription can support only one parent.

-Subscriptions:
+**Subscriptions**:

 - Subscriptions can provide separate billing environments, such as development, test, and production.
 - Policies for individual subscriptions can help satisfy different compliance standards.
 - You can organize specialized workloads to scale beyond the limits of an existing subscription.
 - By using subscriptions, you can manage and track costs for your organizational structure.
-- Boundary for things (e.g. Virtual Network), examples: Separation of duties, Dev/test versus generic nonproduction, Different customers, Different departments or business units, Different projects
+- Boundary for things (e.g. Virtual Network), examples: Separation of duties, dev/test versus generic nonproduction, Different customers, Different departments or business units, Different projects

-Resource Groups:
+**Resource Groups**:

 - Place resources of similar usage, type, or location in logical groups. (resources of the group can be used in different locations though)
 - Organize resources by life cycle so all the resources can be created or deleted at the same time.